-In November 2013, we sold the 487-room Torrance Marriott South Bay to an unaffiliated third party for a contractual sales price of \$74 million, recognizing a gain of \$22.7 million on the sale.
-The operating results, as well as the gain on sale, are reported in discontinued operations on the accompanying consolidated statements of operations.
+On November 21, 2013, we sold the 487-room Torrance Marriott South Bay to an unaffiliated third party for a contractual sales price of \$74 million, recognizing a gain of \$22.7 million on the sale.
+The operating results, as well as the gain on sale, are reported in discontinued operations on the accompanying consolidated statement of operations.